snayyar00/snayyar00/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=snayyar00.snayyar00)

-I am a full-stack software developer and student.
+I am a full-stack software developer .
 I love programming, sports and traveling.

 As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.
 </br>